oedura/scavro/README.md

 Avro code generation and a thin scala wrapper for reading and writing [Avro](http://avro.apache.org/) files.

-The two components can work fully independently, so one can use the SBT plugin to automate Avro's Java code generation and use the default `SpecificDatumWriter` API supplied by Avro.
+The two components can work fully independently, so one does not need to depend on the plugin after code has been generated.

 ## Scavro Plugin